-Opening its doors in fall 2004, JWU’s newest campus in Charlotte, N.C. offers undergraduate degree programs in business, hospitality and culinary arts.
-Though Charlotte is the second largest business center in the United States, it maintains a distinctive small town feel.
-It offers easy access to beaches, mountains, an international airport, and is a hub of athletic and cultural activity.
+Having opened its doors in fall 2004, JWU’s newest campus in Charlotte, N.C., offers undergraduate degree programs in business, hospitality and culinary arts.
+Though Charlotte is the second largest business center in the United States, it maintains a distinctive small town feel with easy access to beaches, mountains and an international airport, and is a hub of athletic and cultural activity.

 For more information about the Johnson & Wales Charlotte Campus, contact Admissions, Johnson & Wales University, 801 West Trade Street, Charlotte, NC 28202 at 1-866-JWU-CHARLOTTE (598-2427).

 Situated in the center of the New South, the Queen City’s focused growth and southern ambiance is a magnet for the young and talented.
 With access to mountains and the ocean, affordable housing, picturesque neighborhoods and idyllic weather, Charlotte offers the best of America’s northern and southern cultures.